 Robin has authored over 170 peer-reviewed journal articles and several books and chapters.
 His current research interests include: comparative health policy, health system and quality improvement, clinical governance, primary care, population based health funding formulas, and health information technology.

 Robin is the elected President of the 140-member Association of Asia-Pacific Business Schools (AAPBS) for 2020-2022.

 Associate Dean – Pacific (part-time)

 Esmay is the Associate Dean – Pacific, appointed to the Division of Commerce in December 2017.
-Her role is to provide leadership and strategic advice in the Business School on all matters relating to the University’s Pacific Strategic Framework 2013–2020.
-She is based in the Dean’s Office and is currently the only Pacific staff member employed in the Business School.
+Her role is to provide leadership and strategic advice in the Business School on all matters relating to the University’s Pacific Strategic Framework 2013–2020, and the latest PSF 2022–2030.
+She is based in the Dean's Office with her team of Pacific student support staff.

-Esmay is also is responsible for supporting all Pacific students in the Division, she has experience teaching as a Professional Practice Fellow at the University College of Education responsible for coordinating and teaching Pacific content.
-In 2018, she was a recipient of the Ako Aotearoa Pacific Professional Development Fund Award and is a member on the Ako Aotearoa Pacific Peoples’ Caucus.
+Esmay supports Pacific students also in the Division.
+She has been a Professional Practice Fellow at the University College of Education, responsible for coordinating and teaching Pacific content.
+In 2018, she was a recipient of the Ako Aotearoa Pacific Professional Development Fund Award and is a member of the Ako Aotearoa Pacific Peoples’ Caucus Governance Board.

 Associate Dean – Academic (part-time)

 Richard leads teaching and learning activities in the Business School, with a particular focus on undergraduate.
 He is involved in oversight of the regulations for papers and degrees and involved in the academic boards in the Business School and the University.
 He has an input into the student facing services the Business School and University offer.

 Richard belongs to the Department of Management.
 He is a Chartered Manufacturing Engineer and has held several technical and managerial positions within Aerospace manufacture.
 After spending more than thirteen years in the UK Aerospace industry, Richard moved to academia.